DevManSam777/web_inquiry_form/README.md

-# Web Inquiry Form Component
+# Web Inquiry Form Web Component

 A reusable web component for collecting web development inquiries from potential clients.
 This component encapsulates the form UI, validation logic, and submission handling into a single custom HTML element.